 Place the warm pasta in a serving bowl and top with chicken mixture.
 In a small bowl, combine the remaining 3 tablespoons pesto with the remaining 1 tablespoon lemon juice.
 Drizzle over the pasta and chicken and serve immediately.

-Sometimes one of the trickiest things about making a pasta dish is timing.
-If you cook the pasta too early, it will cool down and become a large clump of noodles.
-If you wait to boil the pasta, then the sauce may sit too long.
-Luckily, there is an easy way of keeping the cooked pasta warm and the noodles from sticking to each other.
-Once the pasta is finished, before draining it, remove a bit of the cooking water (about 1/4 cup should be more than enough).
+- To keep pasta warm and fresh, before draining it, remove a bit of the cooking water (about 1/4 cup should be more than enough).
 Drain the pasta and return to the pot, adding enough of the hot pasta cooking water to keep the noodles moist but not have them floating.
 Cover the pot and set aside until ready to use.

-Peas bring a nice pop of color to this dish, but other vegetables would work as well.
+- Peas bring a nice pop of color to this dish, but other vegetables would work as well.
 Blanched asparagus, chopped tomato, artichoke hearts, and sun-dried tomatoes would all be delicious additions.
-And, of course, you can make the pesto from scratch if you like—and feel free to change out the ingredients like replacing the basil with another herb or swapping the pine nuts for walnuts or almonds.
-Just be sure to keep it somewhat simple since you will be adding the lemon, cream, garlic, and cheese to the recipe.